 Building a website for your business may seem like an ambitious task if you don’t have any web design experience.
-Thankfully, there are site builders that let you create a website without writing a single line of code.
+Thankfully, there are small business website builders that don’t require you to write a single line of code.

 Ease of Use

-The whole point of using a site builder is to lift the burden of designing and launching a site.
+The whole point of using small business website builders is to lift the burden of designing and launching a site.
 That also means being able to do everything from within the builder.
 You want services that include domain registration and analytics.
 You want to be able to customize your site.
 But at the same time, you don’t want to feel overwhelmed with options.
 And because most site builder users are first-time designers, you want to work with a platform with a comprehensive library of how-to videos and articles.

-It’s good to have the option of being able to design a site from scratch.
+It’s good to have the option of being able to design a small business website from scratch.
 But for those who aren’t keen on building from the ground up, you’ll be relying on templates instead.

-You’re building an e-commerce store.
-So it only makes sense to choose a website builder that caters to entrepreneurs.
+When you’re building an ecommerce store, you’ll want to choose a business website builder that caters to entrepreneurs.

-Not only do you want the e-commerce tools that go along with your subscription, but you also need a builder that knows what kind of website business owners need.
+Not only do you want the ecommerce tools that go along with your subscription, but you also need a builder that knows what kind of website business owners need.
 Users need a landing page that can display high-resolution product images and videos.
-There should also be no cap on the number of items you can sell.
-Also, having the option to add a calculator for shipping fees would be nice to have.
+There should also be no cap on the number of items you can sell, and you should have the option to add a calculator for shipping fees.

 Find a site builder that you can get in touch with through phone, email and chat.
 Test their response time by asking questions before signing up.

-With Squarespace, you can put product images front-and-center without compromising on image quality.
+With Squarespace, you can put product photos front-and-center without compromising on image quality.
 Users can even zoom in on images so they can appreciate your product’s finer details.

-You can use more than one template on your website.
-That’s excellent news for those who are looking to make each page unique.
+You can use more than one template on your website, which is excellent news for those who want to make each page unique.
 All pages built on Squarespace are mobile-responsive.